Home

 Dear GlobCom Students around the World,

-It is again a great pleasure for all of us that we can begin the 11th year of GlobCom, our multicultural global communications project.
-Students and lecturers will be collaborating in global virtual teams with 12 universities in 12 countries on five continents.
+It is a great pleasure for all of us to begin the 20th year of GlobCom, our multicultural global Public Relations project.
+Students and lecturers will be collaborating in global virtual teams with 13 universities in 13 countries on four continents.
 There are not many other institutions in the world working so closely together for a couple of months to come up with common goals.
-We see collaboration in the international opera world and in international orchestras and their results are fascinating.
-We also know from our experience of global organizations that the diversity and collaboration of cultures and expertise in global virtual teams can achieve great success.
+We know from our experience of global organizations that the diversity and collaboration of cultures and expertise also in global internet teams can achieve great success.

 The challenge

-Working in these global virtual teams is not an easy process.
+Working in these global online teams is not always an easy process.
 Cultures are diverse and there are many prejudices and misunderstandings to be overcome which can be frustrating.
 Even in Europe common words and terms may not have the same meaning.
 Furthermore, public relations is often understood and implemented differently in each country.
-Also, working virtually means we do not have the same social benefits as face-to-face teams therefore building team cooperation and carrying out regular communication is more challenging but even more vital.
+Also, working virtually means we do not have the same understanding as face-to-face teams might have; therefore building team cooperation and carrying out regular communication is more challenging but even more vital.

 GlobCom students collaborate in global virtual teams.
 Each team has the same client brief and develops a global proposal.
-This year seven international student teams will compete with each other just like international PR agencies pitching for one global client.
+This year nine international student teams will compete with each other just like international PR agencies pitching for one global client.
 Since 2003 GlobCom team members have had the unique opportunity to meet each other at a symposium after a couple of months of online collaboration.
-This year, the University of Stellenbosch is hosting the symposium from June 14 to June 16 in Stellenbosch, South Africa and we are all invited.
-This will be led by the university’s public relations lecturer and GlobCom member, Chris Pentz.

-I wish you all much success, but – most importantly – lots of fun.
-Enjoy GlobCom 2013!
+I wish you all not only much success, but – most importantly – lots of fun.
+Enjoy GlobCom 2023!

 Global Communication Institute e.V.